ECDSA256V-IP Demo Instruction

 · Since UART is configured at 115200 baud, large test files, such as 713 kB, may take about 60 seconds to transfer.
 Keep the terminal open until the upload is complete.

 When the certificate chain does not include a root certificate, the demo prompts the user to provide the root’s public key to verify the last certificate.
-The public key may be entered in uncompressed format, or the user can press ENTER to skip as show in Figure 8
+The public key may be entered in uncompressed format, or the user can press ENTER to skip as shown in Figure 9.

-Figure 7 Verification of Certificate with Unsupported Algorithm
+Figure 7 Verification of Certificate with Supported Algorithm

 5 Revision History